omahs/imx-docs/docs/main/guides/integrate-your-application/personal-inventory.md

 ## Filter owned assets

 Most applications will want to filter the user’s assets in some way.
-Oftentimes only one collection’s assets are needed, or maybe only the assets on Immutable X (L2) are required to be shown.
+Oftentimes only one collection’s assets are needed, or maybe only the assets on ImmutableX (L2) are required to be shown.
 There are many ways the assets request can be filtered to minimize the data returned.
 Here is an example filtering on collection and layer 2 assets only:

 ```javascript
 let assetsRequest = await client.getAssets({